tensorflow/examples/lite/examples/model_personalization/README.md

 ## How it works

-Transfer learning pipeline is implemented on top of existing TensorFlow Lite functionality.
+Model personalization pipeline is implemented on top of existing TensorFlow Lite functionality.
 It provides a higher-level abstraction of a trainable model and maps it to a lower-level representation that involves multiple “physical” TensorFlow Lite models.
 Different logical routines